Meatpacking District in New York

 Where to eat in the Meatpacking District

 Head to Dos Caminos if you crave Mexican food.
 It’s a popular Mexican restaurant in New York and there’s a good reason for that: the food is delicious.
 They have many locations but the one in the Meatpacking District is one of the nicest.
+Or head to Pastis for a French meal, a hip Meatpacking District-style bistro.
 Another nice place for a bite or drink is RH Rooftop Restaurant.
 This special restaurant is located on the roof of a furniture store.
 It is even possible to drink a glass of wine between the furniture and immediately choose a new sofa.
 But here you mainly come to enjoy a rosé in the sun on the roof terrace.

 Hotels in the Meatpacking District